333 (Green Jellÿ album)

-333 is an audio and video album released by Green Jellÿ in 1994.
+333 is a studio album and video album released by Green Jellÿ in 1994.

 Only 200,000 copies of the album were printed and only 5,000 copies of the video.
 The album failed to chart, and both versions are very difficult to find today.

-A long-form video for the album was never properly released, and thus is extremely difficult to find.
+A long-form video for the album was never properly released; thus, it is extremely difficult to find.
 Despite this, the new video album did receive a 1995 Grammy nomination for best long-form video.